 Counselors should have a list of questions prepared in order to help guide the session as well as prepare them for any uncomfortable situations and possible problems.
 Remember, it is “what could go wrong” rather than “what already has gone wrong.”

-This type of approach can help ease tension which often builds up when talking about tough issues.
-It’s generally best not to jump into difficult areas right away but rather ease into a subject which will get the clients talking.
+This type of approach can help ease the tension which often builds up when talking about tough issues.
+It’s generally best not to jump into difficult areas right away but rather ease into a subject that will get the clients talking.

 It’s also important to remember that the premarital counseling session should be a conversation, not a lecture.

 Pay Attention to these things